 A method of manufacturing biological products in a single container from the growth of cells to purification of the product is performed in a flexible disposable bioreactor that uses only a compressed gas for mixing and gasification.
 A porous septum is used to create the gasification and mixing as well as to separate a chromatography media used to harvest and purify a biological product in the same container.
 The closed container can be used in any environment without the risk of contamination to the product or the risk of contamination of environment with the product.
 This allows large manufacturing of hazardous substances, drugs and vaccines anywhere at the lowest cost possible.
 Numerous applications can be found in counter-terrorism and biodefense operations as well in managing epidemic illnesses.
 PDF

 A modular device comprising one or more porous substrate subunits comprising a binding substrate that can interact with a target biological product, either during, or at the end of a manufacturing cycle; and methods of using the device to harvest or purify a biological product.
+ALLOWED.
 PDF

 Methods of harvesting proteins directly from bioreactors to avoid at several steps in the purification of recombinant drugs are disclosed.
 A method of harvesting a target protein from a liquid in a first container comprising: A means of contacting said target protein with a resin capable of binding substantially all of said target protein to form a protein-resin conjugate; A means of separating said protein-resin conjugate from said liquid; A means of recovering said target protein from said protein-resin conjugate.
 PDF